 Model-based approaches for global ancestry inference (e.g., frappe29, STRUCTURE30, ADMIXTURE31, RFMix32) model the probability of observed genotypes given unobserved ancestry and allele frequencies in each ancestral population.
-Most often, these approaches are used to estimate global ancestry proportions, also known as admixture proportions, which can then be included as covariates in GWAS models to adjust for ancestral heterogeneity.
+These approaches are used to estimate global ancestry proportions, also known as admixture proportions, which can then be included as covariates in GWAS models to adjust for ancestral heterogeneity.
 One of the challenges of using these model-based approaches to infer global ancestry is that the total number of ancestral populations usually needs to be pre-specified.
 In addition, many of these approaches are supervised, requiring reference panel data from each ancestral population of interest to estimate allele frequencies.
 Furthermore, ancestry inference is typically conducted at a continental level (e.g., African versus European), so finer levels of population structure could be missed; recent efforts have considered global ancestry inference on a sub-continental scale33,34.

 Principal component analysis (PCA) is an unsupervised approach for inferring global ancestry that is implemented by a variety of software packages (e.g., EIGENSTRAT7, SNPRelate35, PC-AiR36).
 PCA offers the advantages of not requiring reference panel data or pre-specification of the number of ancestral populations of interest, and it is capable of capturing subcontinental structure23.
 The top principal components (PCs) tend to reflect global ancestry37,38.
 To adjust for ancestral heterogeneity in genome-wide association studies, researchers must choose some number of PCs to include as covariates in GWAS regression models.
 Determining this number of PCs needed to capture global ancestry is non-trivial.
-Numerous techniques have been proposed, including formal significance tests based on Tracy-Widom theory7,37, examining inflation factors5,39 and/or the proportion of variance explained by each PC5,39,40, comparing PCs to self-reported race/ethnicity5, and keeping PCs that are significantly associated with the trait24,41.
+Numerous techniques have been proposed, including formal significance tests based on Tracy-Widom theory7,37, examining inflation factors5,39 or the proportion of variance explained by each PC5,39,40, comparing PCs to self-reported race/ethnicity5, and keeping PCs that are significantly associated with the trait24,41.
 Typically, the number of PCs selected is on the order of one to ten42, but in practice it is common to see applications in which many more PCs are used—more than may be necessary to capture global ancestry.
 Prior work has suggested that including higher-order PCs can provide the safeguard of removing “virtually all stratification”43 at the cost of perhaps only “subtle” decreases in power44.

-Another challenge involves ensuring that PCs reflect global ancestry and not some other features or artifacts of the data.
+Another challenge involves ensuring that PCs reflect global ancestry and not other features or artifacts of the data.
 Principal components can capture relatedness across samples9,36,37,45, array artifacts or other data quality issues7,9,37,46, and small regions of the genome with unusual patterns of linkage disequilibrium (LD)7,9,21,37,45,46,47,48,49,50,51.
 To address this last issue, many authors have suggested running PCA on a reduced subset of variants after first performing LD pruning, using a program such as PLINK52 to remove variants that are in “high” LD (e.g., pairwise-correlation r2 > 0.2) with nearby variants 5,21,22,23,36,39,41,45,46,50,53,54,55,56,57, and/or excluding regions of the genome that are known to have extensive, long-ranging, or otherwise unusual patterns of LD5,21,22,23,40,46,48,55.
 A list of these previously-identified high LD regions and references that recommend their exclusion are provided in Table 1.